Basketball Team Fouls

-If a team commits five fouls in a quarter or two fouls in the final 2:00 of a quarter, they are in the bonus.
+If a team commits five fouls in a quarter or two fouls in the final two minutes of a quarter, they are in the bonus.
 In the NBA, teams get two free throws every time a player is fouled for the bonus.

 College Basketball 1 And 1 Bonus

 If a team commits seven fouls in a half, they are in the bonus.
-The bonus is also called one-and-one in college basketball because the free throw shooter can get one additional free throw only if he makes the first one in.
+The bonus is also called the one-and-one in college basketball because the free throw shooter receives one additional free throw if the first one is made.